GSMSTCSClub/how-do-i-code/README.md

 ## Table of Contents

-Introductory Resources
+Beginners

 1. I literally have never coded before.
 What do I do?

-2. I want to learn...
+Introductory Resources

-    - AI
+1. I want to learn about AI.
-    - Cybersecurity
+2. I want to learn about Cybersecurity.
-3. I know how to program but I want to learn language \[X\].
+3. I want to learn language \[X\].

 Classroom